CompuCell3D/PythonScriptingManual/docs/mitosis.rst

 The next call in the ``update_attributes`` function is ``self.clone_parent_2_child()``.
-This function is a convenience function that copies all parent cell’s attributes to child cell.
-It is completely up to you to call this function or do manual copy of select attributes from parent to child cell.
+This function is a convenience function that copies all parent cell’s attributes to the child cell.
+It is completely up to you to call this function or do a manual copy of select attributes from parent to child cell.